Chicana and Chicano Studies (CHST)

 CHST 204.
 WEALTH AND POVERTY IN LATINO COMMUNITIES.
 5 Credits.

-This course introduces students to the political economic processes by which wealth and poverty are created and maintained in the U.S. with a particular focus on how they impact Chicano and Latino communities.
-The focus will be comparative and transnational and will critically examine theories used to explain poverty and wealth as well as trace the trajectory of capitalism’s impact on Latino communities.
+Introduces the political economic processes by which wealth and poverty are created and maintained in the U.S. with a particular focus on how they impact Chicano and Latino communities.
+The focus is comparative and transnational and critically examines theories used to explain poverty and wealth and trace the trajectory of capitalism’s impact on Latino communities.

 CHST 218.
 CHICANO HISTORY.
 5 Credits.